garrettgman/garrettgman.github.io/foundations.md

 The premises should provide evidence that the conclusion is true, but they do not have to.
 An argument can be plain wrong.
 In fact, there are two ways for an argument to go wrong.
 First, the premises may not prove that the conclusion is true, in that case the argument is _invalid_.
 Second, the premises may themselves be false.
 In that case, even a valid argument could lead to an incorrect conclusion.

-What do you need to know about all of this?
-Just one thing.
+On the other hand, if an argument is organized in such a way that the conclusion must be true if the premises are true _and_ the premises are actually true, then the argument proves its conclusion.
+This first condition is a mouthful, so logicians defined a word to describe it: an argument is _valid_ if its premises imply its conclusion.

+These two conditions are important so I'll list them clearly.
 An argument proves its conclusion if

-1. The premises imply the conclusion (e.g. if the premises are true the conclusion must be true).
+1. The argument is valid
 2. The premises are true

+Arguments provide a way to know information for certain.
+A piece of information is certain if you can prove it with a valid argument that uses true premises.
+Otherwise, a piece of information is uncertain.

-When an argument meets the firat requirement, it is said to be a _valid_ argument.
-It is not always easy to see if an argument is valid.
+It is not always easy to show that an argument is valid (or that its premises are true).
+However, there are many tools that can help you.
 The fields of logic and mathematics are devoted to spotting and using valid arguments.
 Each lays out a system of rules that can be used to determine what is, and what is not implied by a set of premises.
 Logic tends to deal with general premises that involve classes, properties, and relationships.
 Math deals with premises that involve quantitative information.

 EXAMPLE.

 Math and logic can guarantee that the conclusion of an argument is true if the premises are true.
 But how do you determine if the premises are true?

 You must establish the truth of different types of premises in different ways.

-Many premises can be proven by arguments that treat the premise as the conclusion and prove that it is implied by more simple premises.
-However, two types of foundational premises cannot be proven by arguments.
+Many premises can be proven by arguments of their own.
+A supporting argument will treat the premise as a conclusion and prove that it is implied by more simple (and true) premises.

+At some point, however, supporting premises will become so simple that they cannot be proven by arguments.
+You cna divide these "foundational" premises into two types: definitions and descriptions.

-First, definitions cannot be proven or disproven (because they are neither true nor false).
-A definition is simply a convention that is either accepted or not accepted.
-Statements about ideas can be proven or disproven by analyzing the definitions of the concepts referred to in the statements.
-Each definition defines a class of objects that have common properties and are related to other classes of objects.
-EXAMPLE.
+A definition defines a concept or abstract idea.
+You cannot prove or disprove a definition (because definitions are neither true nor false).
+They are merely agreed upon.
+Definitions usually define a class of objects that have common properties and are related to other classes of objects in specific ways.

-Philosophers call statements about ideas _a priori_ knowledge (because you can figure it out prior to getting up from your arm chair to see what universe you live in).
-As long as you are familiar with the definitions involved, you can reason about a priori statements.
-Moreover, the statement will presumably be true in any universe that shares the definition.
-This means the statement is true if you live in a universe that has a yellow sun, and it is true if you live in a universe that has a red sun.

-As a general rule, a priori statements can be proven or disproven with logical certainty.
-For example,
+Any statement that deals only with abstract ideas relies entirely upon definitions.
+You can prove that the statement is true or false by analyzing the definitions and relationships reffered to in the statement.

+For example, you can prove most mathematical statements (which describe abstract ideas like numbers, sets, and operations) by analyzing the definitions of the numbers, sets, and operations that they mention.

 \(\sum mx = mx_{1} + mx_{2} + mx_{3} ...\)
 \(mx_{1} + mx_{2} + mx_{3} ... = m (x_{1} + x_{2} + x_{3} ...)\)
 \(m (x_{1} + x_{2} + x_{3} ...) = m \sum x\)
 Therefore, \(\sum mx = m \sum x\)

+Philosophers call statements about abstract ideas _a priori_ knowledge, because you can prove or disprove the statements _prior_ to getting up from your arm chair (to do something like collect data).
+A priori statements are a rich source of certain knowledge, but they do not actually tell you anything about the physical world.
+They only ensure that your beliefs are coherent with the definitions you have adopted.
+To ensure that your beliefs correspond to reality, you need a more daring type of premise, premises that describe concrete things.

+A description describes an arrangement that exists in the physical world.
+Descriptions are not a matter of custom or convention.
+A description is true if it corresponds with the way the world really is.
+A description is false if it does not.
+To see which is the case, you must observe the part of the world that the description describes.

+For example, consider the statement, "There is a hole in the ozone layer."

+There is nothing in the statement that suggests whether it is true or false.
+The ozone layer _could_ have a hole in it, but it also _could not_.
+The definition of the ozone layer does not mention holes.

+Since the statement describes an aspect of the real world, its truth will depend on the real world.
+If the real ozone layer has a hole, the statement will be true.
+If the real ozone layer does not have a hole, the statement will be false.
+You must observe the real world to prove whether or not the statement is true.

+Statements like _"There is a hole in the ozone layer"_ are not a priori.
+Philosophers call this type of statement _a posteriori_ because to prove it you need to get up off your _posterior_ and examine the universe.
+In other words, a posteriori knowledge is knowledge that can only be proven by observing the part of the world that the knowledge describes.

 ***
 #### Tip

-Data science, or at least a major branch of it—statistics—is often thought of as a type of math, but that is incorrect.
-Data science picks up where math leaves off.
-Math proves knowledge that can be known with certainty.
-Data science reveals information that is beyond the horizon of what you can and cannot know.
+If a statement describes something in the real world, you _must_ observe that thing if you want to prove or disprove the statement (and any conclusion based on it) with logical certainty.
 ***

-Philosphers and mathematicians specialize in reasoning about a priori facts, but not scientists.
-Scientists specialize in a more daring type of premise, premises that describe concrete things.
+Philosophers and mathematicians specialize in reasoning about a priori facts, but not scientists.
+Scientists specialize in reasoning about a posteriori facts.
+And data scientists specialize in reasoning about a specific subset of a posteriori facts.

-Statement 2 describes something concrete, the color of the sun.
-As a result, the statement will be true in some universes (universes that have a yellow sun) and false in other universes (universes that have a red sun, sorry Kryptonians).
-To see whether the statement is true in _this universe_, you need to check to see what color the sun is in this universe.

-Philosophers describe this type of fact as a posteriori (because to prove it you need to get up off your posterior and examine the universe).
-Proving a posteriori facts is a plain affair.
-Only one premise can prove the fact and that premise must be an observation of the concrete thing described.

-The sun is yellow (observation)
-Therefore, the sun is yellow (fact)

-All of this means that if a statement describes something in the real world, you _must_ observe that thing if you want to prove or disprove the statement with logical certainty.
-Science is a toolkit for demonstrating and reasoning with a poseriori premises.

 ***
 #### Tip